-To filter your dashboard using tags, click on any of the tags in the left-hand side of your dashboard view.
-This will limit your dashboard to only displaying templates with that tag.
+To filter your template dashboard using tags, click on any of the tags in the left-hand side of your home dashboard view.

 Editing and deleting tags

-To edit a tag, click on it to filter your dashboard, then click the cog next to its name at the top of your dashboard.
+To edit a tag name, click on it to filter your dashboard, then click the cog next to its name at the top of your dashboard.